 And the World’s Greatest Chicken Wing is Found In…

 Where can someone find the greatest Buffalo chicken wing?
-In Waterloo, N.Y., at Abigail’s Restaurant (1978 Routes 5 and 20, Tel: 315-539-9300).
+Well, it is in Waterloo, N.Y., at a restaurant called Abigail’s Restaurant (1978 Routes 5 and 20, Tel: 315-539-9300).
 Although creative, I would not consider it a traditional wing and there was heated debate by the judges.
 Called the Blue Bayou, the chef places the hot sauce, blue cheese and celery in a blender and tosses the deep-fried wings in the creamy sauce.

 Following the screening, I headed to the after party hosted by Tito’s Handmade Vodka at Clasico Café (1341 Main St., Sarasota, Tel: 941-957-0700) where the wing sauce was flown in for partygoers to sample the greatest wing.